 Receive selected content straight into your inbox.

 A good system to follow with regard to debt repayment is the Snowball Method.
 First, list out all the debts you owe, ranking them from the smallest to the largest.
 Every month, pay off the minimum amounts of the bigger debts.
-But when it comes to smaller debts, pay as much as you can.
-By following this tactic, all the small debts will be soon paid off, which allows you to pay more money monthly toward the bigger ones.
+But when it comes to smaller ones, pay as much as you can.
+By following this tactic, all the small ones will be soon paid off, which allows you to pay more money monthly toward the bigger ones.

 Get lower interest rates

 If you are finding it difficult to pay off credit card debts, call the issuer and negotiate a lower interest rate.
 Asking for lower rates is actually pretty common.
 As such, you don’t have to worry about whether the credit card company would accept your request or not.
 In fact, many companies will be willing to reduce the rates if you have a good repayment history.
 In addition, there are several other bills that you can negotiate for a lower payment.
 Some individuals will be eligible to transfer their credit to another provider.
-They will be provided offers such as low interest rates or even no interest for a certain period.
+They will be provided with offers, such as low interest rates or even no interest, for a certain period.
 Take advantage of such offers when you see them.
 Go to a competing provider and inquire whether you’re eligible.

 Borrow against life insurance

 If you have a life insurance policy that has been active for a long time, you can use it to pay off your debts.
 Remember that this strategy is only applicable in the case of whole life or universal life policies that build up a cash value.
 If you take out a loan from your insurance policy, you don’t even have to repay it.
 Just keep in mind that the insurance company will reduce the face amount of the policy by the loan amount when paying the claim to your beneficiaries.